+Treatment for painful or embarrassing spider veins and varicose veins is now available without the need for invasive vein surgery (or ‘vein stripping’).
+Virginia Vein Care, a leading vein treatment clinic near Washington, D.C., offers a range of minimally invasive, state-of-the-art alternatives to vein surgery, including RF closure and sclerotherapy.
 If your legs are sore or painful, or have a “heavy feeling” as if you have been on your feet all day, you may very well have venous reflux disease.
 Many vein treatments relieve symptoms without curing the underlying venous reflux disease that causes varicose veins and spider veins and may eventually lead to leg ulcers.
-At Virginia Vein Care, our vein doctor Dr. Markovitz , vein doctor Dr. Rothstein, and their knowledgeable staff will find a minimally invasive treatment plan to get rid of varicose veins by dealing with their underlying cause.
+At Virginia Vein Care, our vein specialists, Dr. Markovitz and Dr. Rothstein, and their knowledgeable staff will find a minimally invasive care plan to treat your varicose veins by dealing with their underlying cause.

 Sclerotherapy In sclerotherapy, a very small needle – the size of a human hair – injects a chemical solution known as a “sclerosing agent” into the vein.
 The solution causes the lining of the vein to swell, shutting it down.
 The body will eventually absorb the treated vein.
 Sclerotherapy may be used to treat varicose veins as well as spider veins.
 Sclerotherapy takes only a matter of minutes, although several sessions may be required to fully treat spider veins.
 VeinGogh Ohmic Thermolysis VeinGogh offers a superior solution for the treatment of fine telangiectasia (thread veins), spider veins and small angiomas.
 It can be used on any skin type and usually only requires a single 20-25 minute treatment.
-With the VeinGogh treatment, a fine hair-thin probe delivers a ‘microburst’ of energy to selectively heat the vein, coagulate blood within it, and collapse the vessel to facilitate body reabsorption.
+During VeinGogh treatment, a hair-thin probe delivers a ‘microburst’ of energy to selectively heat the vein, coagulate blood within it, and collapse the vessel to facilitate body reabsorption.
 VeinGogh treatment offers an excellent alternative for fine thread veins on the face, nose, cheeks or anywhere else on the body.
 Find out more on the official VeinGogh website.
 Visit VeinGogh.com